-Liaise with Melbourne Water to undertake a detailed design investigation of measures to improve stormwater quality prior to discharge at Royal Avenue Beach.
+Liaise with Melbourne Water to undertake a detailed design investigation of measures to improve storm water quality prior to discharge at Royal Avenue Beach.
 (L) Works may include:

-- Diversion of stormwater from existing pits and pipes in Beach Road to a small water quality treatment bioretention system located in open grass areas near the end of Southey Street.
-The system would be planted with low indigenous sedges and rushes to remove pollutants including nutrients and sediment from the water while maintaining existing views. - After passing through the biorentention system the stormwater is returned to the existing pipe network and is discharged at the beach outfall near Royal Avenue. - The wetland system would be integrated with the existing coastal walking path and a new seating and lookout area with views to Red Bluff.
+- Diversion of storm water from existing pits and pipes in Beach Road to a small water quality treatment bioretention system located in open grass areas near the end of Southey Street.
+The system would be planted with low indigenous sedges and rushes to remove pollutants including nutrients and sediment from the water while maintaining existing views. - After passing through the biorentention system the storm water is returned to the existing pipe network and is discharged at the beach outfall near Royal Avenue. - The wetland system could be integrated with the existing coastal walking path and a new seating and lookout area with views to Red Bluff.